Zoram Medical College: History

 Construction work on the State Referral Hospital started in 1999 with funds from the Planning Commission, following approval of Rs.
 40 crore for the proposal in 1996.
 The State Referral Hospital was initially planned for a 300 Bedded Hospital but had to start as a 50 bedded hospital in the Administrative Building from 21 July 2005 because the then Mizo National Front government deviated from original plan in executing construction.
 Subsequently, it was enlarged to 150 beds on 10 Dec 2012.
 MIMER was established by the Government of Mizoram under the Centrally Sponsored Scheme 'Establishment of new Medical Colleges attached with existing district/referral hospitals' with a project cost of Rs.
 189 lakhs and funding pattern 90:10.

 Prof. Lallukhum Fimate was appointed as the first director of the college on 27 October, 2017.

-Permission to start MBBS courses was given on 25 May 2018 by the Ministry of Health and Family Welfare, Government of India on the recommendation of the Medical Council of India.
+Permission to start MBBS courses was given on 25 May 2018 by the Ministry of Health and Family Welfare, Government of India on the recommendation of the National Medical Commission.
 It was inaugurated on 7 August 2018 by Lalthanhawla, the Chief Minister of Mizoram.

 It was renamed to Zoram Medical College on 26 April 2019 as per the decision of the Council of Ministers, Government of Mizoram.